Chaaronn/Auto-PGN-Generator/README.md

 # PGN Generator

-This python script generates variations based off given values in the INI file.
+This python script generates PGN files containing variations based off given values in the INI file.

-Designed for use with Lichess Studies & Listudy, so many variations can be made quickly that are relevant to my rating (1600)
+Designed for use with Lichess Studies & Listudy, so many variations can be made quickly in differnt rating ranges.

-It chooses random DB moves, then replies with the best move from Stockfish 15
+It chooses random DB moves, then replies with the best move from Stockfish 15.
+Example outputs can be found at: https://lichess.org/study/IDf2Qi7W

 # SETUP

 Ensure 'main_opening' and 'variation_name' in setup.ini exactly match to the opening and variation in openings.json

-Currently NO error handling, so if this isn't done your PC will cry as Stockfish runs forever

 # USAGE